-As of March 31, 2014, we had approximately \$52.2 million in cash, cash equivalents and short-term investments.
-We have substantial future capital requirements to continue our research and development activities and advance our drug candidates through various development stages.
-For example, ThermoDox® is being evaluated in a Phase II clinical trial for recurrent chest wall breast cancer and other preclinical studies; and we launched the OPTIMA study in the first quarter of 2014.
+As of September 30, 2014, we had approximately \$43.8 million in cash, cash equivalents and short-term investments.
+We have substantial future capital requirements to continue our research and development activities and advance our drug candidates through various development stages, including the product candidates that we purchased from EGEN in June 2014.
+For example, ThermoDox® is being evaluated in a Phase II clinical trial for recurrent chest wall breast cancer and other preclinical studies, and we launched the OPTIMA study in the first quarter of 2014.
+In addition, EGEN-001 is currently in an early stage of clinical development for the treatment of ovarian cancer, and the delivery technology platforms that we purchased from EGEN are in preclinical stages of development.
 We will continue to conduct additional analyses of the data from the HEAT Study to assess the future strategic value of ThermoDox® and are performing sub-group analysis of the Chinese cohort of patients in the HEAT Study and other activities for further development of ThermoDox® for mainland China, Hong Kong and Macau.
 To complete the development and commercialization of our product candidates, we will need to raise substantial amounts of additional capital to fund our operations.
 Our future capital requirements will depend upon numerous unpredictable factors, including, without limitation, the cost, timing, progress and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates, our efforts to implement new collaborations, licenses and strategic transactions, general and administrative expenses, capital expenditures and other unforeseen uses of cash.
 We do not have any committed sources of financing and cannot assure you that alternate funding will be available in a timely manner, on acceptable terms or at all.
 We may need to pursue dilutive equity financings, such as the issuance of shares of common stock, convertible debt or other convertible or exercisable securities.
 Such dilutive equity financings could dilute the percentage ownership of our current common stockholders and could significantly lower the market value of our common stock.
 In addition, a financing could result in the issuance of new securities that may have rights, preferences or privileges senior to those of our existing stockholders.